The stop is part of a ten-week national tour that launced Feb. 13 at the Murat Theatre in Indianapolis and plays through May 2013.

 The autobiographical work, presented by producer James L. Nederlander, was written by the Brooklyn-born boxer's wife, Kiki Tyson, and Randy Johnson.
 Mike Tyson: Undisputed Truth premiered at the MGM Grand's Hollywood Theater in Las Vegas under Johnson's direction last March.

+The work began Broadway previews July 31, 2012, and officially opened Aug.
+2 for a run through Aug.
+12 at the Longacre Theatre.
 "I will just be telling [my] story," Tyson previously told Playbill.com.
 "People have said the story mesmerizes."
 When asked if any aspect of his life was off limits, the former boxing champ said, "If anything comes across kind of fake, [you'll] see it right away.
 To avoid that, [I'm] putting everything on the table.
 But it's not all good stuff!
 It's going to be a rollercoaster of emotions."

 Director Lee added, "Human beings want to hear stories.
 Whether it's a play, a documentary…a song, a musical, a novel or a movie, we love great stories, and we love great storytellers.
 And, with Mike Tyson on the stage, you are going to hear a great American story… Mike's a great storyteller."